Ingredient GlossaryBETTER INGREDIENTS. BETTER FOOD. BETTER HEALTH.

 Click an ingredient name to learn more about it.
 Or, expand all ingredient descriptions on this page.

-Salmon broth comes from cooking Salmon bones and/or muscles tissue with water.
-Salmon broth adds natural flavors and beneficial moisture.
+Turkey broth comes from cooking Turkey bones and/or muscles tissue with water.
+Turkey broth adds natural flavors and beneficial moisture.

 Turkey hearts are a nutrient-rich organ meat, and a good source of thiamine, riboflavin, niacin, vitamin B6, phosphorus, iron, zinc, and most importantly, taurine.

 Turkey liver is a very good source of lean protein.
 Our nutritious turkey liver is also rich in vitamins and minerals, including thiamine, manganese, vitamin A, vitamin C, riboflavin, niacin, vitamin B6, folate, vitamin B12, pantothenic acid, iron, phosphorus, zinc, copper, and selenium.
 These vitamins and minerals help provide complete and balanced nutrition for dogs and cats.

 Turkey meal is the clean combination of the flesh and skin of turkey (with the moisture removed).
 Our high quality turkey meal is an excellent source of highly digestible, lean meat protein, and never contains added growth hormones.
 Turkey meal is also rich in essential amino acids, such as tryptophan.
 Turkey proteins are NOT considered to be cross-reactive with chicken proteins.
 Turkey can be a good alternative to chicken protein.